wunderman4/axway-open-docs/content/en/docs/central/env_gw_mgmt/add_api_service.md

 description: How to create an api service.
 ---

-{{< alert title="Public beta" color="warning" >}}This feature is currently in **public beta** and not yet available for production use.{{< /alert >}}
+## Add an API Service

+To get started, follow these steps to create an API Service.

-To get started creating an api service in the UI, first navigate to the details page of an environment.
-From the details page there is a plus ( + ) button located at the top right of the `Activity Dashboard`
+1. From the details page of your environment, select the plus ( + ) button located at the top right of the **Activity Dashboard**
+2. To define the API specification, **upload a file**, or **fetch from URL**.
+3. Confirm the information about your API service and click **Save**.

-> If you want to add an api service using the amplify Central CLI refer to the docs [here](/docs/central/cli_central/cli_apiservices) instead.
+> If you want to add an API service using the amplify Central CLI, refer to the docs [here](/docs/central/cli_central/cli_apiservices) instead.

-### Step 1: Import Service Specification
+### Import Service Specification

-Define the api specification by uploading a file, or by fetching the specification from a URL.
-If you chose to upload a file the accepted file extensions are listed below by file type vs service specification type.
-Any uploaded file may also be uploaded as an unstructured type, this is useful if your specification type is not officially supported.
+Define the API specification by uploading a file or by fetching the specification from a URL.
+If you chose to upload a file, the accepted file extensions are listed below by accepted file type versus service specification type.
+Any uploaded specification file can be assigned as an unstructured specification type; this is useful if your specification type is not officially supported.

 |           |   OAS2   |           |   OAS3   |           | Protobuf |           |   WSDL   |           |
 | --------- | :------: | :-------: | :------: | :-------: | :------: | :-------: | :------: | :-------: |